 Why Famous: James Weldon Johnson displayed an extraordinary array of talent throughout his life, becoming a lawyer, diplomat, writer, poet and civil rights leader.

-Jackson was the first African American to pass the bar in Florida in 1897.
+Johnson was the first African American to pass the bar in Florida in 1897.
 He became American Consul to Venezuela in 1906 and during that appointment wrote his novel "The Autobiography of an Ex-Colored Man" anonymously.
 His earlier poem "Lift Ev'ry Voice and Sing," (1899) was put to music by his brother and later became the anthem of the NAACP.

-Jackson is best remembered as the leader of the National Association for the Advancement of Colored People (NAACP) from 1920-1930, its 1st African American Executive Secretary.
+Johnson is best remembered as the leader of the National Association for the Advancement of Colored People (NAACP) from 1920-1930, its 1st African American Executive Secretary.
 In 1917 he organised a silent protest march of 10,000 people down NYC's 5th Avenue was working for the NAACP.

-Jackson was also an important figure in the Harlem Renaissance, publishing his own poetry, and anthologies of others.
+Johnson was also an important figure in the Harlem Renaissance, publishing his own poetry, and anthologies of others.
 In later years he was the first African American professor at a New York university.

 - 1910-02-03 Author James Weldon Johnson (38) weds civil rights activist Grace Nail Johnson (24) at her family's home